 Part Four: Schedule a Presentation Time

-Upon submission of all above parts of your grant application, a member of Finance Board will reach out to you with directions on how to schedule your presentation.
+Upon submission of all above parts of your grant application, a member of the Student Senate will reach out to you with directions on how to schedule your presentation.
 At the presentation you will:

 – Present your slides (overview of organization);

 – Present your budget; and

 – Answer any questions from members of the Student Senate

 NOTE: All presentations are business casual or business formal dress.
 You may have up to 3 speakers and no more than 10 minutes to present your work.
 Award notifications will typically be sent out within 5 business days.

 If you apply for a Diversity and Inclusion grant, DIB applications will require TWO separate presentations – one to both DIB and Student Senate.
 For Service and Philanthropy grants, S&P board members will sit in directly on Student Senate meetings for S&P grant approvals.
 If you applied for a DIB grant, you will first present to DIB to get approval from their board before coming to present your budget to the Student Senate.
 DIB presentations will occur on Wednesdays from 6:00-7:00 pm and Student Senate presentations will occur on Wednesdays between 6:30-8:00 pm.